Home Page of Travelogues

 The weekend before coming down to Sicily, after we left Paris, we spent some time with our friend Elena in Padua.
 We had probably the best dinner out that we've had since being in Europe, and Sunday Elena cooked us lunch and dinner at her place.
 In addition to a really tasty risotto with leeks that takes about an hour of stirring while cooking, she made a "salty cake" (torta salata) with tomatoes, cheese, seasonings, and olive oil in a pastry, and a couple of different vegetables.
 The ricotta-filled canolis for dessert were the topper!
 Some really nice northern Italian wines went with everything.

 We went back to see the fabulous Giotto frescoes in the Capella Scrovegni (painted on those walls between 1302-5,) Now you can only go in after being in some kind of dehumidifying chamber, and only with twenty-five people at a time, and only for fifteen minutes.
-I remember being entranced by this artist's work when seeing reproductions back in my college Art101, and then seeing them for real fifteen years ago when we spent a week in Venic eand Padua.
-They do not disappoint.
+I remember being entranced by this artist's work when seeing reproductions back in my college Art101, and then seeing them for real fifteen years ago when we spent a week in Venice and Padua.
+They did not disappoint.
 They've been cleaned up more since our last visit.
 I only wish I had my binoculars with me so that I could see the detail in the expressions of the painted figures up high on the walls.
 Giotto had such rich palette not only of color but also of expressions of human emotion.

 Montaperto